 So, you have this really great idea for a book.
 Whether it’s a novel, a memoir, or a how-to book, you’re absolutely certain you’re going to have a runaway best seller.
 You also know that Hollywood will come knocking at your door.

 You’re not alone.
 We all want to think the idea we’ve come up with is so unique that no one in human history has ever thought of it before.
 We all want to believe our book will make us rich and famous, and that we’ll be living the good life as a result.

 Welcome to the author myth

-This myth exists because there is, in fact, some basis to support it.
+This myth exists because there is some real-world basis to support it.
 We’ve all heard of J.K.
-Rowling, Stephen King, and James Patterson.
-However, in reality, the vast majority of authors out there, regardless of their talents and abilities, will never come close to achieving that kind of fame or financial success.
-Even if their names become a household word, it is rare indeed for any author to become successful enough to be able to live entirely off their royalties, regardless of how well their books were written, or how many awards their books may have won.
+Rowling, James Patterson and Danielle Steele.
+However, the vast majority of authors will never achieve that level of fame, regardless of how well their book is written, or how many awards it may have won.

-This doesn’t mean writing a book isn’t a worthwhile endeavor.
-There’s nothing quite like the thrill of seeing your idea or story published in a book and listed on Amazon.com with positive reviews.
-However, if your reason for writing a book is to become rich and famous, and to see your story on the silver screen, the odds are you’ll end up being extremely disappointed.
-For most authors, book royalties are an income supplement at best.
-For others, it’s not much more than beer money.
+This doesn’t mean that writing a book isn’t worthwhile.
+However, if you’re writing it to become rich and famous, and to see your story on the silver screen, chances are you’ll end up disappointed.
+As mentioned, very few of us will ever achieve that level of fame.
+And, for most authors, book royalties are an income supplement.
+For some, they’re not much more than beer money.

-There is one reason, and one reason only, to write a book; you have something you want to share with others, whether it’s a good story, help or advice to make their lives better, or something heartfelt that will inspire them through difficult times.
-If this is your motivation, then the odds are you will be rewarded, perhaps not with fame and fortune, but with the joy of knowing that your words may have changed someone’s life for the better.
+There is only one reason to write a book.
+You want to share something with others.
+Perhaps you have a story to tell.
+Or you have help or advice to help people make their lives better or get through difficult times.
+If this is your reason, then the odds are that you’ll be rewarded.
+Not with fame and fortune, but with the knowledge that your words may have changed someone’s life for the better.